 How does Margin Trading work?

 When starting a margin trade, the trader must commit a percentage of the order value.
 The margin is the initial investment closely related to the idea of leverage.
-These accounts are used to create leveraged trading, where leverage is referred to as the ratio of borrowed funds to margin.
+These accounts create leveraged trading, where leverage is the ratio of borrowed funds to margin.
+Margin trading is applicable for both long and short positions.
+When a trader holds a long position, he believes the asset’s price is to increase, and when having a temporary position, the assumption is that the asset’s cost will decrease.

 How does a Margin Call work?

-A margin call is a request made by a broker or exchange for an investor to add more money or assets to their margin account in order to keep the required minimum margin level.
+A margin call is a request made by a broker or exchange for an investor to add more money or assets to their margin account to keep the required minimum margin level.
 A margin call is when the value of the assets held in a margin account falls below a certain level, usually set by the broker or exchange.

-In essence, margin calls are designed to protect the investor and the broker or exchange from potential losses when trading on margin.
+In essence, margin calls protect the investor and the broker or exchange from potential losses when trading on margin.
 By requiring investors to maintain a minimum level of equity in their margin accounts, brokers and exchanges can reduce the risk of default and ensure that they can recover the funds they have lent to investors.

 What are the advantages and disadvantages?